-Supplementary schools offer educational support (language, core curriculum, faith and culture) outside the school day (and are therefore sometimes referred to as out-of-school settings) and within the context of a specific ethnic, national, faith or physical community.
+Supplementary schools offer this range of educational support (language, core curriculum, faith and culture) outside the school day (and are therefore sometimes referred to as out-of-school settings) and within the context of a specific ethnic, national, faith or physical community.
 They are established and managed by community members, generally on a voluntary basis.
 As community-based organisations they act as crucial information and advocacy points for adults as well as children.
 There are 3,000-5,000 such schools in England.

 John Lyon’s Charity is at the forefront of support for supplementary schools and believes them to be an important vehicle for channelling direct support to a variety of communities.
 The Charity has commissioned many pieces of work exploring and supporting the sector.

 The National Resource Centre for Supplementary Education (NRCSE) is a national strategic and support organisation for community-led supplementary schools and the wider supplementary education sector across England.
 We are the national champion for excellence, innovation and partnership in supplementary education.
 We campaign throughout England on behalf of supplementary schools and their students, tutors and leaders.
 We aim to help raise the profile of supplementary schools and their standards of teaching, learning and management.

 What are the legal requirements when establishing a supplementary school or other out-of-hours educational provision?
 Take our quiz to check compliance with Section 11 of the Children Act and the DfE’s non-statutory guidance on safeguarding.
 NRCSE facilitates the only nationally-recognised quality assurance scheme for all forms of supplementary education, the NRCSE Quality Mark.